-5.7.5 The remaining 900 units will need to be provided on windfall sites in accordance with the criteria in part 2 of the policy.
+- 5.7.5 Provision of tThe remaining approximately 600 900-units will be encouraged need to be provided on suitably located windfall sites in accordance with the spatial strategy and Policy GD2 eriteria in part 2 of the policy.
 The provision of properties suitable for older people in the villages is also important, as many villages have even higher age profiles.
-Neighbourhood plans are well placed to identify local need and include provision in neighbourhood plan policies.

-5.7.6 The design of specialist housing should include meeting the needs of those in wheelchairs.
-The requirements laid out in Building Regulations Part M Category 2 include wider doorways, step free access to bathroom facilities and wider parking spaces.
+Neighbourhood plans are well placed to identify local need and include provision in neighbourhood plan policies. - 5.7.6 The design of specialist housing should include meeting the needs of those in wheelchairs.
+The requirements laid out in Building Regulations Part M4(2) Category 2 include wider doorways, step free access to bathroom facilities and wider parking spaces.

-Table B.5 Supporting mormation.
-Folicy 114 Does it meet national planning policy and guidance?
+Does it meet national planning policy and guidance?
 Yes - NPPF paragraph 50.
 What evidence has informed this policy?
-Leicester and Leicestershire Housing and Economic Development Need Assessment (HEDNA), 2017; and Leicestershire Accommodation Strategy for Older People 2006 - 2016.
+Leicester and Leicestershire Housing and Economic Development Need Assessment (HEDNA), 2017; and Leicestershire Adult Social Care: Accommodation Strategy for Older People 2006 2016-2016-2026 .
 Which Local Plan objectives will it meet?
 1 - Housing How will it be implemented?
 Through decisions on relevant planning applications for approved schemes implemented by private developers, registered providers and the District Council either as standalone schemes or in combination with other development.
 How will it be monitored?
 Through the annual housing land supply survey and through the specialist housing programme.
 It will also be monitored through the annual Authority Monitoring Report.